liveteched/request-logs/README.md

 ## Configuration:
 ```
 return [
     /*
-     * If set to false, request logging from middleware will go to the default queue
-     */
-    'queue' => false,

-    /*
      * Currently supports only json and soap channels
      * Keep in mind that all channels must be defined in single dimension: